wimrijnders/V3DLib/Doc/FAQ.md

 # What are the differences between VideoCore IV and VI?

 There is no architecture specification available yet for VC5 and/or VC6.
-The stuff below is cobbled from whatever others have found out.
+The stuff below is cobbled from whatever I and others have found out.
 The strategy appears to be to investigate the available open source drivers.

 [Source](https://www.raspberrypi.org/forums/viewtopic.php?t=244519)